 This game is incredibly boring.
 Please give it chance though, as the narrator does get rather lonely.

 This project has been in the making for quite a while now.
 I originally started it for the game jam some time ago, but schedule restraints prevented me from finishing it in time.
-Although it is still not quite done, I figured I could share it with everybody to find any bugs, and get new ideas.
+I am still working on it, but it should be fully functional.

 Once you finish what I have currently created, please let me know what you think down in the comments.
-I am taking any ideas for what could come next, and I will give credit for any ideas that make it in.
+I appreciate any feedback and hope that everyone has a fun time playing it.

 Thanks for playing!